-Chinese Taipei has started to fish tuna and tuna-like species in the Atlantic Ocean since early 1960s.
-The number of longline vessels declined from its highest 201 in 1996 to 109 in 2007, which includes 60 vessels authorized to target on bigeye tuna and 49 vessels on albacore.
+Chinese Taipei started fishing tuna and tuna-like species in the Atlantic Ocean in the early 1960s.
+The number of longline vessels declined from a high of 201 in 1996 to 109 in 2007, which includes 60 vessels authorized to target bigeye tuna and 49 vessels to target albacore.

-The catches of all species are declining from about 52,600 t in 1997 to about 34,400 t in 2007.
-Among the catches, bigeye tuna, yellowfin tuna and albacore are constituted of more than 80% of the total annual catch of tunas in the recent years.
-In 2007, the catch of bigeye tuna, yellowfin tuna and albacore are estimated to be 12,116 t, 1,947 t and 14,443 t in provision, respectively.
-Moreover, catch of bigeye tuna in 2007 increases significantly with an amount of 9,151 t from the previous year (2,965 t in 2006) due to the reinstatement of fishing possibilities and the number of bigeye-targeted vessels from 15 in 2006 to 64 in 2007 by the Commission.
+The catches of all species declined from about 52,600 t in 1997 to about 34,400 t in 2007.
+Among the catches, bigeye tuna, yellowfin tuna and albacore constituted of more than 80% of the total annual catch of tunas in recent years.
+In 2007, provisional catches of bigeye tuna, yellowfin tuna and albacore are estimated to be 12,116 t, 1,947 t and 14,443 t, respectively.
+Moreover, the 2007 catch of bigeye tuna increased significantly to 9,151 t from the previous year (2,965 t in 2006) due to the reinstatement of fishing possibilities by the Commission and the increase in the number of vessels targeting bigeye, from 15 in 2006 to 64 in 2007.

 In 2007, Chinese Taipei continually took several measures to improve data collection.
-Some of those were the port sampling, a daily logbook reporting through the satellite for bigeye-directed vessels, and dispatching onboard observers.
-There were 20 observers placed on fishing vessels in the Atlantic Ocean, in which 14 observers are on bigeye-directed vessels for full compliance of 10% coverage under ICCAT Recommendation [Rec.
+Some of those were port sampling, daily logbook reporting by satellite for bigeye-directed vessels, and dispatching on-board observers.
+There were 20 observers placed on fishing vessels in the Atlantic Ocean, of which 14 observers are on bigeye-directed vessels for full compliance of 10% coverage under ICCAT Recommendation [Rec.
 06-01].
-With the implementation of those measures, more data and samples may continually become available.
-Furthermore, a number of researches have been conducted by scientists, including the topics on sharks by-catch estimation, incidental catch rate of seabirds and sea turtles, and an experimental Automatic Imaging System (AIS) program.
-And those papers have contributed to various inter-sessional scientific meetings opened by ICCAT.
+With the implementation of those measures, more data and samples will continually become available.
+Furthermore, the considerable research has been conducted by scientists, on sharks by-catch estimation, incidental catch rate of seabirds and sea turtles, and an experimental Automatic Imaging System (AIS) program.
+Those papers were submitted to various ICCAT inter-sessional scientific meetings.